xzx34/xzx34.github.io/_pages/about.md

 # 🎖 ACM and OI Awards
 Began studying algorithm competitions under the mentorship of Coach Xiang Qizhong at The No.1 Middle School Affiliated To Central China Normal University  in August 2019, achieving a silver medal at the NOI in July 2020.
-In my first year at Sichuan University, I joined the ACM training team and secured a gold medal in my very first ICPC competition.
+In my first year at university, I joined the ACM training team and secured a gold medal in my very first ICPC competition.
 Considering the limited competition slots available at the university, I subsequently decided to retire.
 The awards I have received include:
 - **Silver Medal, National Olympiad in Informatics (NOI) 2020**
 - **Gold Medal, 2022 ICPC Jinan Regional Contest**